diogosoares22/ada-fix-it/index.md

 ## Abstract

 In the 21st century *media coverage* is a crucial factor for political figures.
-The public is “meant” to believe everything they’re told and not question it, so that people are easily convinced by what they read on newspapers, news websites or social media.
+The public is “meant” to believe everything they are told and not question it, so that people are easily convinced by what they read on newspapers, news websites or social media.
 Therefore it could be of primarly interest to study and understand *media interest* in different politicians over a specific time period since this interest is capable of influencing the thoughts of billions of people.

 ## Methods